crabust/dNFT-web-app/README.md

 - [front-end dApp](https://github.com/akalmykov/dcw721-dapp/), this repository
 - [a custom cw721-compatible contract with metadata extension](https://github.com/akalmykov/dcw721-contract/)

 dNFT is a dApp that give NFT collectors an opportunity to mint derivtive NFT artworks based on the NFTs they already own.
-The derivative NFTs are procedurally generated based original NFTs and are fully owned by a collector. dNFT is completely decentralized, has no backend and all maginc happens right in your browser.
+The derivative NFTs are procedurally generated based original NFTs and are fully owned by a collector. dNFT is completely decentralized, has no backend and all magic happens right in your browser.

 This proof-of-concept dApp supports one generation method - Nerual Style Transfer.
 However, in the future, dNFT will support several generation methods and would allow adding new as plugins.